BlankenbergLab/galaxy-tools-blankenberg/README.md

-# tools-blankenberg
+# galaxy-tools-blankenberg
-Contains a set of Galaxy Tools mostly written by Daniel Blankenberg
+Contains a set of Galaxy Tools written by the Blankenberg Lab